gurucharanmal/Ml-House-price-Prediction/README.md

 ## Dataset

 The dataset used for training and testing the model is available in the `dataset` directory.
 It includes the following files:
-- `fetch_california_housing_data.csv`: The dataset of model you can split dataset acroding to your model
+- `fetch_california_housing_data.csv`: The dataset of model, you can split dataset acroding to your model
+- `road_and_county.csv`:  that file contain dataset of road and county